mattcarlotta/snackables-next/README.md

 const reappliedProcessEnv = parse(cachedEnvFiles);
 console.log(reappliedProcessEnv)

-// this lets snackables know not to reload from cache process.env.LOADED_CACHE = "true";
+// this lets snackables-next know not to reload from cache process.env.LOADED_CACHE = "true";

 // since process.env.LOADED_CACHE is defined, cache is skipped and process.env is returned as is